MaaGF1/logdog/docs/README.en.md

 #### Completion Nodes (`[Completed]`)

-Nodes that explicitly mark rules as successfully completed.
+Nodes that explicitly mark the process as successfully finished.
+Upon reaching this node, the state machine stops the timer and resets the state.

 ```ini
 [Completed]